Policies for Employees

 - There will be a $10 charge for any check returned by the bank for any reason

 The Business Office may not issue an equipment purchase order until after the requisition has been approved by the appropriate department head or supervisor.
-The Business Office may attempt to comparison shop on equipment for additional savings.
+Prior to purchases comparison shopping should be done on equipment for additional savings.

 Duplicated equipment may not be ordered.
-If the college has equipment available for sharing the equipment requested may not be ordered.
+If the university has equipment available for sharing the equipment requested may not be ordered.

 All equipment must be ordered by departments 90 days prior to the close of the fiscal year.

-Please use the appropriate form designed for your department's use in requesting issuance of checks.
-Check requests must be received in the Business Office with all the appropriate signatures for the check to be processed.
+Please use the appropriate form when requesting issuance of checks.
+Check requests must be received in the Business Office with all the appropriate signatures and supporting original documentation for the check to be processed.
 Checks are processed every Tuesday.
 Check requests must be received by noon on Monday to be processed on Tuesday.
 Checks will be available for pick up after 2 p.m. on Wednesday.
+Check requests with incomplete authorization and/or documentation may not be processed until completed correctly.

 Budgets are established for departments at the start of each fiscal year.
 In certain circumstances, the budget for a particular category may be modified.
 Such circumstances include, but are not limited to, preventing over expenditures, meeting unusual events, and others.